thisbythem/stag/README.md

 You can read how to configure it in here: [Server Configuration](https://github.com/thisbythem/stag/wiki/Server-Configuration)

-You can read how to configure each command here:
+You can read more in-depth about each command here:
 [Wiki](https://github.com/thisbythem/stag/wiki)

 ### Support